nathanhoad/godot_dialogue_manager/docs/Conditions_Mutations.md

 If using a condition and a goto on a response line, make sure the goto is provided last.

-Conditions can also be used inline in a dialogue line when wrapped with "[if predicate]" and "[/if]".
+Conditions can also be used inline in a dialogue line when wrapped with "[if condition]" and "[/if]".

 ```
 Nathan: I have done this [if already_done]once again[/if]